 Clarke’s stories have also appeared in GALAXY, EXPANSE and ON-SPEC.
 ‘Earthgate’ was the lead in Donald A. Wollheim’s 1986 ANNUAL WORLD’S BEST SF.
 ‘Testament of Geoffrey’ appeared in the Russian publication INVENTOR AND INNOVATOR.
 [MORE]

-J. Brian Clark won the inaugural A. E. Van Vogt Award for his novel Alphanauts.
+J. Brian Clark won the A. E. Van Vogt Award for this novel.

 Clarkes's stories have appeared in Analog Magazine

 “Alphanauts is a fascinating, tale of time, technology, evolution, and wars long-forgotten.
 Although the story spans years, light-years and dimensions, the journey with hero Richard Burrett is like traveling with a trusted friend.
 Such a grand story, told on such an intimate, human level — J. Brian Clarke has outdone himself once again.” — Tim Reynolds, Canadian Author

 “SF could ask for no better ambassador.
 So sit back, relax, and enjoy: the alphanauts have come home.” — Robert J. Sawyer

 "Clarke, the author of a number of published stories and the novel The Expediter (DAW 1990), is a very amiable writer, with a nice ear for conversational speech, which makes his characters, whom we don't really know, seem quite real." — David Mead, New York Review of Science Fiction.

 "Throw in some cyborgs, an artificial intelligence, alien creatures, and a few other plot twists and you have an exciting if sometimes a bit over the top adventure story" — Science Fiction Chronicle